nansphilip/Splitergoll/readme.md

 # Splitergoll keyboard

-Minimalist wireless version of the Splitergoll keyboard.
+Minimalist bluetooth version of the Splitergoll keyboard.